wolf81/genesis/README.md

 The moisture and heat types are used to generate the biome type.
 The biome type can be used to render appropriate tiles on the map for different biomes, like desert, savanna, tundra, etc...
 See biometype.lua for a list of all biome types.

-Finally the adjactent flags function can be used to figure out if neighbouring tiles are of the same height or biome type.
+Finally the adjacent flags functions can be used to figure out if neighbouring tiles are of the same height or biome type.
 This can be useful for rendering maps.
 For example, if the neighbouring tiles are not of equal type, it is possible to draw a border.

 # FURTHER READING